jacob-gilbert/tictactoe/README.md

 - Click a box to place your icon, won't place if box is already taken
 - Restart available to play multiple games
 - Equipped with a functioning scoreboard
+- Able to reset the score without restarting the program